skagr/us-potus-model/README.md

 read how it works [here](https://projects.economist.com/us-2020-forecast/president/how-this-works).

+[This paper](https://hdsr.mitpress.mit.edu/pub/nw1dzd02/release/1) provides a more formal description of our statistical model than is available elsewhere.
+While more thorough, the model code posted on the GitHub page should be seen as the authoritative source of how the model works, following the principle that ‘code never lies.’

 ## File dictionary

 In terms of useful files, you should pay attention to the 3 scripts for